giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 Each one will find the correct entry point using the conditional export, and all will be well.

 OK, cool.
 We're done with the basics of JSM in Node.js.
 Now for the tooling: using things like ESLint, test runners, and mocks.
-Let's dig deep.
 You can find that in the next part, [here](../using-jsm-esm-in-nodejs-a-practical-guide-part-3/).